Example: Space Shooter

 ...

-handleComponentMsg env compmsg data =
+handleComponentMsg runtime env compmsg data =

 case compmsg of